avaframe/ISeeSnow/README.md

 We ask all the participating groups to perform a simulation for the two test cases, and to provide the following result datasets:

-* fields of peak flow velocity and peak flow thickness as .asc file covering the entire computational domain (DEM extent). *Peak* refers to the maximum flow variable value over the entire duration of the simulation.
+* fields of peak flow velocity and peak flow thickness (measured normal to the surface) as .asc file covering the entire computational domain (DEM extent). *Peak* refers to the maximum flow variable value over the entire duration of the simulation.
 The peak fields should have a spatial resolution of 5 meters and the same extent of